-By 1940 the owner was Swinton Entertainments Ltd., although Mr Emery still took care of the bookings.
+By 1940 the owner was Swinton Entertainments Ltd., although Mr Emery still took care of the bookings and his circuit operated the Plaza Cinema until 1957.
 The cinema then had 765 seats, a proscenium width of 24ft and there was a dance hall attached.

-The 1953 KYB shows the owner as Swinton Cinemas Ltd., at Mr Emery’s address.
-Seating capacity had reduced to 635.
+The 1953 Kine Year Book showed the seating capacity had reduced to 635.
 The Plaza Cinema was closed by 1963.